 Bow Side Windows - these give more light inside, plus a view forward from the cabin.
 Optional for F-22, standard on F-22S and F-22R

 High Folded stability: This is very good when fully folded, as shown above.
 But care should always be taken with an R rig in strong cross winds.
 If ever concerned, then use the widest folded position, or unfold one float.

 Trailer - This is a high quality 'state of the art' trailer to perfectly match the boat.
-It has an aluminum frame, with a Duratorque axle (independent suspension), while cradle, winch post and mudguards are all fiberglass, with all fasteners being stainless steel wherever possible.
-Axle is however galvanized, as no alloy version is available.
+It has an galvanized steel frame, while cradle, winch post and mudguards are all fiberglass.

 A new boat being hosed down at the ramp after test launching.
 Note plenty of clearance for the towing SUV.
 This is the original #1 factory trailer, and has had the drawbar extended to just the right length.
 All subsequent trailers come at this length.

 Shipping Cradle - this is the actual fiberglass bed from the trailer, and it can be converted into a wheeled launching dolly, or eventually a full trailer from plans (still in process) after the boat has been delivered.
 A cradle is not required when a trailer is ordered.

 Outboard - Yamaha 6 or 8 (only available for NZ delivered boats at present).

 Forward Vents - Two closable interior hatches in anchor well for dry interior ventilation even if raining.
 Optional for F-22, standard on F-22S and F-22R